 This course seeks to address such fundamental questions about both neuronal and biochemical computation.

 Course Goals: The overarching goal of the course is to teach students the biophysical basis for biological phenomena and to allow students to use computational methods and physical principles as predictive tools.
 A few fundamental physical principles will be seen to give rise to a rich set of dynamical activities.
 Quantitative approaches will be used to describe these physical principles and to create analytical and numerical models of neuronal dynamics.

 Another important goal is to convey the flavor and excitement of interdisciplinary biological science.
 The student audience is expected to be diverse, with representation from the Biology, Neuroscience, Biophysics, Bioengineering, Applied Physics, and other Biological Sciences programs.
 Students will be strongly encouraged to work together with class members from outside their home program, and to learn from others with complementary scientific backgrounds.
 Course structure and assignments will be designed to promote student-student interactions as well as experience with research literature readings and both computational and analytical analysis.
 Thus, both biological science students and physics/engineering students should find the course challenging, but for different reasons.
-S. Ganguli and M. Schnitzer.
+3-4 units, S. Ganguli and M. Schnitzer.

 Theoretical analysis of dynamical processes: dynamical systems, stochastic processes, and spatiotemporal dynamics.
 Motivations and applications from biology and physics.
 Emphasis is on methods including qualitative approaches, asymptotics, and multiple scale analysis.
 Prerequisites: ordinary and partial differential equations, complex analysis, and probability or statistical physics.
 3 units, D. Fisher.